hollowdll/hakjdb/docs/hakjctl.md

 - `default_db`: Default database to use.
 Commands use this database by default.
 - `host`: Server's address to connect to.
 Can be hostname or IP address.
 - `port`: Server's TCP/IP port.
 Ranges from 1 to 65535.
+- `tls_ca_cert_path`: The path to the server's TLS CA certificate file.
+If set, the client tries to establish a TLS connection.
-- `tls_cert_path`: The path to the TLS certificate file.
-The certificate has to be the server's certificate.
+- `tls_client_cert_path`: The path to the TLS client certificate file.
+Used if the server requires client certificate authentication.
-- `tls_enabled`: Use TLS when connecting to a kvdb server.
-Needed if TLS is enabled on the server.
-Can be true or false.
+- `tls_client_key_path`: The path to the TLS client private key file.
+Used if the server requires client certificate authentication.

 # Environment variables